Uniqcoda/money-app/README.md

 2. Google cloud service account authentication
 Ref: https://developers.google.com/identity/protocols/oauth2/service-account#python
-Follow the setup instructions to  (i) create a service account and (ii) create a service account key
+Follow the setup instructions to  (i) create a service account and (ii) create a service account key.
 The new service account key will be downloaded to your computer.
-Move it to the directly you need.
+Move it to the directory/folder where you need it.
 Then add the file path to the script below and run
 ```
 export GOOGLE_APPLICATION_CREDENTIALS="path/to/downloaded_key.json"
 ```